Lowkey.gg is an esports tournament platform for adult gamers – TechCrunch

 The hope for Lowkey is that they can connect adult gamers with one another to get the most out of their gaming experience.
 Everyone playing through Lowkey must be 18 years of age or older and have a full-time job.

 Users can register as a solo gamer for $39, plus a subscription fee of $13/month, and get automatically matched with a team.
 Lowkey takes into account things like location, job, alma mater and other bits of information (all shown on your public Lowkey profile) to create teams with like-minded players.
 The company says this transparency reduces the toxicity around teammates.
-Conversely, users can also form a squad in real life and sign up as a pre-made team for $195/month.
+Conversely, users also can form a squad in real life and sign up as a pre-made team for $195/month.

 Thus far, Lowkey has signed up teams from Google, Apple, Robinhood and Twitch.